lepture/july/docs/install.rst

 ============

 The required library is Tornado_, and an optional library is SQLAlchemy_.
-Although SQLAlchemy is optional, it will be installed by default.
+Although SQLAlchemy is optional, you should install it if you want a better solution for database.

 Tornado is a web server, and June Tornado is built on it.
 SQLAlchemy is a powerful database engine, June Tornado provides an easy way to integrate it with Tornado.